sy2002/QNICE-FPGA/vhdl/vga/README.md

 ## Block Diagram

 The VGA Multicolor block connects directly to the CPU and to the VGA output port on the FPGA.
-The following is a block diagram
+The following is a block diagram:

 ![Block diagram](../../doc/VGA_Design.png "Block diagram")

 Since the CPU runs at 50 MHz and the VGA output port runs at 25 MHz we have two different clock domains.
 To avoid timing problems it is convenient to split the VGA multicolor module into separate blocks each using only a single clock signal.
+This separation between clock domains is marked in the diagram above by the dotted line.

 The file [vga_multicolor.vhd](vga_multicolor.vhd) therefore instantiates three
 blocks: